async-jpx/async-jpx/README.md

 ### **> RUN GREETINGS.EXE**

 Salutations, data-stream rider!
-I'm **Driss (alias: Spicy)**, a Junior Software Engineer transmitting from the neon-drenched circuits of Casablanca.
+I'm **Driss (alias: Spicy)**, a Software Engineer transmitting from the neon-drenched circuits of Casablanca.
 My core programming is wired for full-stack development, where I craft immersive digital realities.

 Think of me as a tech-ninja, wielding **Next.js** to sculpt dazzling front-end interfaces that would make a dystopian cityscape proud, and architecting scalable backend data-conduits with the power of **FastAPI**.